 Access to these resources is by default shared with the rest of the user community via various job schedulers.
 These policies may be found on the pages for the various resources.
 Alternatively, a user may buy into an existing resource, acquiring ‘priority access’.
 Finally, several machines are available via Condor for opportunistic use.
 This will allow users almost immediate access, but the job is subject to preemption.

 Tusker: Similar to Crane, Tusker is another cluster shared by all campus users.
-It has 4 CPU/ 64 cores and 256GB RAM per nodes.
-Two nodes have 512GB RAM for very large memory jobs.
-So for jobs requiring more than 16 cores per node or large memory, Tusker would be a better option.
+It has 4 CPU/ 64 cores and 256GB RAM per node.
+Two nodes have 1024GB RAM for very large memory jobs.
+So for jobs requiring more than 36 cores per node or large memory, Tusker would be a better option.

 Logging into Crane or Tusker